galaxyproject/galaxy-hub/content/user-defined-toolbox-filters/index.md

 ```

-An other very powerful feature is, that you can access the Galaxy context to have access for the username or the admin status.
+Another very powerful feature is, that you can access the Galaxy context to have access for the username or the admin status.
 Here is an example that hides the upload Utility for all users that are not admin users.

 ```python